miketran-okta/accessgateway-oracle/README.md

 <br>
 <img src="https://github.com/miketran-okta/accessgateway-oracle/blob/master/oag/2.png"/>

-- add the IP adderess of your WebLogic server and then save your settings
+- add the IP adderess and hostname of the WebLogic server where your application is deployed
+- Save the new host edits and commit the changes.

 # WebLogic